cytex-ch/klara-js/README.md

 <a name="about"></a>

-klara-js allows you to easily fetch physical snail mail from your ePost/Klara account.
+<strong>klara-js</strong> allows you to easily fetch physical snail mail from your ePost/Klara account.
 Additionally, you can also manage your snail mail by creating, updating and deleting it.

+### ⚠️ Disclaimer

+This project is not affiliated with Swiss Post or Klara in any way.
+It is an unofficial API wrapper for the Klara API.
+Use at your own risk.
+We are not responsible for any damage caused by the use of this library.

 ## 🏁 Features